-It’s that time of year, and I’ve put together a short-list of gifts essential for any travel and travel photography lover who is passionate about exploring the globe.
+If you’re looking for gifts that are essential for travel or photography lovers passionate about exploring the globe and capturing the world around them, you’ve come to the right place.
 Every item is something I use and recommend to my friends and family.
-They’re not necessarily sexy but they’re products and services every adventurer will thank you for and actually mean it.
+They’re products and services every adventurer will thank you for and actually mean it.

 The list is separated into two sections

 Aiwa Prodigy-1 Earphones

 Months ago, I received an email from the PR people representing Aiwa’s Prodigy-1 earphones to ask me if I’d be interested in trying them out.
 Sure, I said.
 But I won’t write about them unless I genuinely like them.
 They agreed.
 After using the earphones on multiple trips (I have a podcast habit), I think they’re great.
 I used Bose in past but the sound with these is substantially better–richer, fuller, more sound surround-ish.
 It’s a bit of a struggle to get the earphones to stay in–I find inserting and twisting works– but I’m addicted to the audio quality and noise reduction so I deal with it.
 The case looks nice but it’s a disaster.
 It’s too rigid which means if you want to store the earphones inside you have to meticulously roll up the cord in a tiny coil as if they were brand new.
 I trashed the case and use my old Bose circular pouch (which I love) to carry my Aiwa around.
 That said, I still think they make a great gift.